LeetCode #20 — Easy

 O(n)

-We process each character exactly once in a single pass through the string, giving O(n) time.
+We process each character exactly once in a single pass, giving O(n) time.
 In the worst case (all opening brackets like "((((("), the stack holds all n characters, so space is O(n).

 BRUTE FORCE